petepm/Singleton/lyrics.md

 I see you like your fucking punk songs
 I'll sit and play them all day long
-Then lay there all night
+Then lay all night
 On a pull-out couch
-Like a tiny ice cube tray
+Sad like a miniature ice cube tray
-Cursed with nothing normal to say
-I'd say anything to make you feel
+I'd take anything to make you feel

 ## Intro return

-Freeze up round pretty girls
+No use 'round pretty girls
 Like I fell out a tree
+Down on a knee
-Fallen seed
+Like a fallen seed
-No most will not take
+In nature no most will not take
-Struggling all the way
+Bunglin' all the way
-Missed the path where some say
+Left that sheltered path where some say
-Hey babe let's get married
+Let's get married

+## Slow intro

+Slow down now baby
+I'm just not ready for that kind of commitment
+You want to share Flixnet passwords?

+## Solo

+Hey baby
+Isn't this an impressive guitar solo
+No I don't take music that seriously

+## Solo 2

+I see you like your fucking punk songs
+I'd sit and play them all day long
+Cursed with nothing normal to day

 ## Intro outro